-Sometimes when people are in deep consumer debt, they frequently resort to drastic measures, such as bankruptcy (read about how to file for bankruptcy in Canada, here).
+Sometimes when people are in deep consumer debt, they frequently resort to drastic measures, such as bankruptcy.
 Unfortunately, this is often the case simply because they are not informed enough about the other solutions and options available to them.
 Keep in mind that in certain situations, people have so much debt that they must resort to bankruptcy as their only solution.
 If this is not the case for you then there are other options you must consider first.

 This being said, it is extremely important to remember that you’ll want to choose the option that is both the best choice for you and that will affect your credit score the least.
 Bankruptcy is actually the most damaging debt solution to your credit score.
 Therefore it’s a smart choice to evaluate all the debt solutions available to you and how they will specifically affect your credit.